WHY ARE YOU NEEDED?

 - Excessive voter ID requirements

 - Suppression of Voter Registration Drives: In many states, restrictive laws (for instance, requiring the presentation of a birth certificate) make it virtually impossible to conduct voter registration drives.

-- De-registering “inactive” voters without proper notification
+- De-registering “inactive” voters without reasonable notification

 - Interstate Voter Registration Crosscheck Program, or “Crosscheck,” is a list-sharing system run by Kansas Secretary of State Kris Kobach to eliminate allegedly “duplicate” & “fraudulent” voters.
 Under the system, states who participate can compare voter lists in order to “purge” lists of voters who are registered in two states.
 29 states participate in the Crosscheck system.
 It is designed to guard against the nearly imaginary problem of vote fraud; one study estimated that there were about 31 cases of vote fraud in over 1 billion votes cast in the United States between 2000 and 2015.